WindhoverLabs/explain/python/README.md

 every symbol in an ELF if `--file file` and `--all` are provided).
 The symbol layout is saved in a JSON format in the file specified by the `--out` option.

+Explain can create the cookiecutter.json file used by the serialization autogenerator by using the '--everything/-e' and '--cookiecutter' args like the follwing:
+`$ explain --database explain/cdd.sqllite --out symbols.json -e --cookiecutter`

 ## Stream Parser
 `$ parse --database database --csv directory <input> <file_struct>`